 - what the cancer cells look like under a microscope

 - whether the cancer has spread to other parts of your body

-In most hospitals, a number of different health professionals are involved in your treatment.
 An oncologist and a specialist nurse will usually oversee your chemotherapy.
-A dietitian, pharmacist, psychologist and physiotherapist may also be involved in your treatment.
+A pharmacist, physiotherapist, psychologist and dietitian may also be involved in your treatment.

 Your doctor will explain why you're having chemotherapy and how to prepare for your treatment.

 The length of your chemotherapy depends on the type of cancer you have, how much it has spread through your body, types of medicine used, severity of side-effects and how successful the treatment is.

 You may have a number of tests before, during and after your chemotherapy.
 These may include:

 - blood and urine tests – to check your blood count (the number of various blood cells in your blood) and how well your kidneys and liver are working